 HANDOUT: Debate information sheet describes three arguments for the Federal Reserve and three against.

 HANDOUT: Video discussion questions.

-Ask students ask them how they think the U.S. monetary system is run – who decides on policy, who is in charge of currency, etc. Give students a few moments to come up with a response; they could create a flowchart or diagram to help consolidate their ideas.
-Ask students what they already know about the Federal Reserve.
-How it works, what it is for, who runs it?
+Ask students how they think the U.S. monetary system is run – who decides on policy, who is in charge of currency, etc. Give students a few moments to come up with a response; they could create a flowchart or diagram to help consolidate their ideas.
+Ask students what they already know about the Federal Reserve, for example how it works, what it is for, and who runs it.
 Do they know anything about it?

 Ask students what they read in the article and ask comprehension questions.
 Collate the statements and ask if they see any themes that stand out.